cdavidson825/TextAnalyzer/docs/notes.md

     @Produces(MediaType.APPLICATION_JSON)
     public class TextAnalyzerResource

-* Each Resource class is associated with a URI and has methods to handle the various GET/POST/PUT/DELETE requests.
+* Each Resource class is associated with a URI template and has methods to handle the various GET/POST/PUT/DELETE requests.
-* A successful response from a Resource is typically 200 OK with the content type of application/json and the JSON-ified represntation of the response class.
+* A successful response from a Resource is typically 200 OK with the content type of application/json and the JSON-ified representation of the response class.
 * Resources should be stateless/immutable.
 * Uses  ** javax.ws.rs ** annotations (https://docs.oracle.com/javaee/6/api/javax/ws/rs/package-summary.html):
   * Application-level -- @Path("/text-analyzer") and @Produces(javax.ws.rs.core.MediaType.APPLICATION_JSON)